-Liquidity risk refers to the inability to realise investments and other assets in order to settle financial obligations when they fall due, in other words, it refers to the availability of funds or certainty that funds will be available without significant losses, to honour all cash outflow commitments as they fall designing and implementing proper controls to ensure that inflows are actively managed, monitored and followed up
+Liquidity risk refers to the inability to realise investments and other assets in order to settle financial obligations when they fall due, in other words, it refers to the availability of funds or certainty that funds will be available without significant losses, to honour all cash outflow commitments as they fall due.

-The Company's cash inflow is generated from premium income and reinsurance / retrocession recoveries, together with the returns on, and expiration of, investments.
-Cash outflows consist mainly of claim payments and retrocession premium, together with a relatively small volume of administration expenses.
+The Company's cash inflow is generated from premium income, together with the returns on, and expiration of, investments.
+Cash outflows consist mainly of claim, together with a relatively small volume of administration expenses.